SSRIs and Your Sex Life

 If you feel comfortable talking about this with friends or a therapist, you might be surprised by how common an experience it is, and how much better it can feel to just get it off your chest.

 There’s nothing like a new toy to get you in the mood, and a different kind of sensation could be the wake-up call your mind and body needs.
 A new or bigger dildo, a more powerful vibrator or an anal toy are all great places to start—so treat yourself!
-And remember to lube, lube, lube.
+You may also find you enjoy a lube that tingles and stimulates (like the Dame Arousal Serum) to get things started.
+At the end of the day, be easy on yourself, explore mental arousal, experiment and talk to your doctor.